katsumiar/WiseOwlChat/README.md

 `HolidayCalendarAPI\bin\Debug\net7.0`
 `PythonInterpreterAPI\bin\Debug\net7.0`
 `ReadFileAPI\bin\Debug\net7.0`
+**When you build WiseOwlChat.sln, it will be automatically copied.**

 ## API Key Requirement
 To use OpenAI API, you need to obtain an OpenAI API key in advance.
 Register the obtained API key as an environment variable with the name `OPENAI_AI_KEY` or `OPENAI_KEY` (Note: The purpose is the same, just the name is different).

 ## Support
 If you have any questions, please contact WiseOwlChat.